Time: in the Beginning ...

 Each appointment has a past, present, and future element regarding what God has done, is doing, and will yet do, particularly as it relates to the work of Jesus.
 Just as a teaser, in the spring feast of Passover, we see Jesus becoming the Passover lamb as He was crucified.
 As the One without sin, we see Him in the grave on the feast of Unleavened bread (the day after Passover).
 His resurrection was exactly on the morning of the Feast of First Fruits, He being the "first fruits from the dead" 1 Co 15:20.
 The Fall feasts teach us about and promise His soon second coming.

-In a future article, we will explore these recurring appointments with God to gain a deep understanding of their significance for our faith.
+Next in God’s Clock: The Biblical Mystery of Time, we will explore these recurring appointments with God to gain a deep understanding of their significance for our faith.

 Within the time-space continuum, He has placed prophetic pictures into the fabric of the days, weeks, and sacred appointments (moedim) to communicate the spiritual reality of His plan to redeem His creation.
 All of this requires a means to reckon time.